Showing posts with label Cannibal Creek. Show all posts

 Wednesday, March 17, 2021

-Jabez James operated a beer house, on the south side of Cannibal Creek, in what is now North Garfield, from 1866.
+Jabez Janes operated a beer house, on the south side of Cannibal Creek, in what is now North Garfield, from 1866.
 He had an eventful life with what appears to be little success on either a personal or financial level.
-This is the story of James and the mother of his children, Maria Goldsmith (some of which is fact and some of which is conjecture or educated guesses)
+This is the story of Jabez and the mother of his children, Maria Goldsmith.

 Jabez was born in England around 1823 and he arrived in Victoria on the Ameer in March 1852 (1).
 Also on the ship was a man listed as A. Goldsmith.
 The two men had their occupation listed as labourer.
 Two years later in July 1854, 20-year-old Mary Ann (also called Maria) Goldsmith and her 18-year-old sister Elizabeth arrived in Melbourne on the Ontario.
 Maria and her sister were born in Kent, were domestic servants and a note on the shipping record says that Maria was engaged by Mrs Woodruff of Brunswick and Elizabeth by Mrs Bathurst of Heidelberg (2).